-How to Plan Your Accommodation for Tibet and Nepal Tour?
-Hotels in Lhasa, Shigatse, Gyirong, EBC, Kathmandu, Pokhara, Chitwan and Lumbini
+How to Plan Your Accommodation for Tibet and Nepal Tour? hotels in Lhasa, EBC, Kathmandu, Pokhara, Chitwan

 If you are planning a trip to Tibet and Nepal, then accommodation is normally high on the list of important requirements.
 The type of accommodation available in these Himalayan regions can range from high-end hotels to the simplest lodge or guesthouse, depending on where you are and what is available.

 Accommodation in Tibet varies depending on where you are in the region, and you have a choice of the top Chinese and international hotels when staying in Lhasa or Shigatse to the simple yak-tent guesthouses that you will find in the outlying areas of the region, such as Everest Base Camp (EBC) and near Mount Kailash.
 In between, you have the smaller local hotels, with their typical Tibetan charm and décor, guesthouses and lodges that have both individual rooms and dormitories or bunk rooms sleeping multiple people, and the lower end of the lodges and guesthouses that are simple Tibetan houses converted into lodges to accommodate foreign tourists.

 When to travel often depends on the time of year and climate you prefer, and your accommodation can also depend on the season in Tibet.
 In the summer, all the accommodation can book out pretty fast, so it is best to book hotel early.
 You may also find that accommodation is more expensive in this peak season for Tibetan tourism, and may need to adjust your accommodation requirements according to the higher cost.